Sky to increase prices again in 2025; what, if anything, can you do about it?

 Millions of Sky broadband customers, as well as Sky TV customers, will see their bills rise from April – but if you're affected, you may be able to leave penalty-free or haggle down your bill.

-A Sky spokesperson has confirmed that Sky customers who subscribe to their TV products and broadband packages will be subjected to an average price increase price changes of around 6.7% from April 1st 2024.
-It's not unusual to receive an annual price rise, of course; most entertainment services announce annual price rises, often due to rises in inflation, increasing external costs and the cost of maintaining their infrastructure, but it is, of course, a monthly increase is not good news during a cost of living crisis!
+Sky has revealed that beginning April 1, 2025, the cost of its TV and broadband packages will rise by an average of 6.2%.
+This means that if you pay approximately £40 monthly for a package that includes broadband and TV, your annual bill might increase by £29.76.
+It's not unusual to receive an annual price rise, of course; Sky increase prices every year, and most entertainment services announce annual price rises, often due to rises in inflation, increasing external costs and the cost of maintaining their infrastructure, but it is, of course, a monthly increase is not good news during a cost of living crisis!

 If you're out of your entertainment or broadband contract, the price increase will be the same in terms of a percentage; however, as I learned from experience, the cost of Sky services, outside of being in a contract, is much higher, so this price increase will make the customer's bill even higher, many out of contract customers will be paying 30 to 40% more than those currently in a contract!